 Answered by industry expert Scott Poland, Ed.D., director, Suicide/Violence Prevention Office, NSU Florida.
 Dr. Poland is a licensed psychologist and an internationally recognized expert on school safety, youth suicide, self-injury, bullying, school crisis prevention/intervention and threat assessment.

-District leaders and administrators know topics like youth suicide, depression and mental health are more critical than ever but are oftentimes unsure where to start.
-Educational leadership programs don’t prepare teachers and administrators to help students cope with mental health issues, yet you encounter students every day who may be experiencing trauma, depression, anxiety, and other mental health concerns.
+District leaders and administrators know that addressing topics like youth suicide, depression and student mental health are more critical than ever, but oftentimes they are unsure where to start.
+Educational leadership programs don’t prepare teachers and administrators to help students cope with mental health issues, yet you encounter students every day who may be experiencing trauma, depression, anxiety and other mental health concerns.

 Dr. Poland: A careful assessment is needed to determine whether depression or ADHD might be an appropriate diagnosis for a student.
 Additionally, we must recognize that with comorbidity, it’s possible the student might meet both diagnostic criteria.
 My experience has been that students with severe ADHD that do not receive the needed treatment often become depressed because they’re always in trouble and not successful academically at school.

 Question 5: Can you please give 741-741 number?

 Dr. Poland: Text HOME or HELLO to 741741 for free, 24/7 crisis counseling or visit: crisistextline.org

 To read all of the questions and expert answers on preventing youth suicide in schools, download the full list here.